hassannteifeh/encrypt-it/README.md

 > [!WARNING]
-> This package is still in early development (< 1.0.0).
-The public API is not yet stable and is subject to breaking changes.
-Use in production is **not recommended until version 1.0.0 is released.**
+> This package is under active development (v0.y.z) and follows Semantic Versioning v2.0.0.
+The public API is not yet stable and is subject to breaking changes before the v1.0.0 release. **Use in production is not recommended** until the v1.0.0 release.

 ## shifra

+`shifra` is a simple symmetric encryption library for Node.js, built on the native crypto module.

+## Features

+- **Simple API**: Encrypt and decrypt data with a high-level interface.
+The library automatically handles low-level details like Buffer data and Initialization Vector (IV) creation, so you don't have to.
-A super simple symmetric encryption library for Node.js, built on top of the native crypto module.
-It bundles all necessary cryptographic data (like the IV and ciphertext) into a single token that can be stored or transmitted for later decryption.
+- **Self-Contained Tokens**: Automatically bundles all necessary crypto data (IV, auth tag, etc.) into a single string token that can be stored and fetched later for decryption.
+- **Safe Error Handling**: Prevents unexpected crashes by returning a `Result` object (Ok or Err) instead of throwing exceptions.
+- **Zero Dependencies**: Built purely on the native Node.js crypto module.

+The name of the library comes from the arabic word "شيفرة", which translates to "cipher".

 ## Install